 Abraham Ologundudu

-I am a designer and strategist working at the intersection of design, technology, and social change, where identity, leadership, and systems are shaped.
+I am a designer-strategist, educator & thought leader working at the intersection of design, technology, and social change, where identity, leadership, and systems are shaped.
 I write to explore meaning, structure, and transformation, from personal leadership to societal systems.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.